 DFAC: Federal Fiscal Compliance

 The board shall ensure federal funds received by the district are administered in accordance with federal requirements, including but not limited to the federal Uniform Grant Guidance.
 This policy outlines the district's responsibilities when federal funding is considered.
-The board designates the Executive Director of Business Services as the federal programs coordinator and district contact for all federal programs and funding.
+The board designates the superintendent or designee as the federal programs coordinator and district contact for all federal programs and funding.

-The Executive Director of Business Services shall establish and maintain a sound fiscal management system to include internal controls and federal grant management standards covering the receipt of both direct and state-administered federal grants and to track costs and expenditures of funds associated with grant awards.
-The superintendent, to assist in the proper administration of federal funds and implementation of this policy, may recommend additional procedures and regulations be adopted to supplement this policy.
+The superintendent or designee shall establish, document, and maintain a sound fiscal management system to include internal controls and federal grant management standards covering the receipt of both direct and state-administered federal grants and to track costs and expenditures of funds associated with grant awards.
+The superintendent or designee, to assist in the proper administration of federal funds and implementation of this policy, may recommend additional procedures and regulations be adopted to supplement this policy.

-The district's fiscal management system shall be designed with strong internal controls, a high level of transparency and accountability, and documented procedures to ensure that all fiscal management system requirements are met.
+The district's fiscal management system shall be designed with strong internal controls, including reasonable cybersecurity and other measures to safeguard information consistent with applicable law, a high level of transparency and accountability, and documented procedures to ensure that all fiscal management system requirements are met.
 Fiscal management standards and procedures shall assure that the following responsibilities are fulfilled:

-• Identification – The district must identify, in its accounts, all federal awards received and expended and the federal programs under which they were received.
+• Identification – The district must identify all federal awards received and expended and the federal programs under which they were received.

 • Financial Reporting – Accurate, current, and complete disclosure of the financial results of each federal award or program must be made in accordance with the financial reporting requirements of the Education Department General Administrative Regulations (EDGAR).

-• Accounting Records – The district must maintain records which adequately identify the source and application of funds provided for federally-assisted activities.
+• Accounting Records – The district must maintain records which sufficiently identify the amount source, and expenditure of funds provided for federally-assisted activities.

 • Internal Controls – Effective control and accountability must be maintained for all federal funds, real and personal property purchased therewith, and other assets acquired with federal funding.
-The district must adequately safeguard all such property and must assure that it is used solely for authorized purposes.
+The district must safeguard all assets and ensure it is used solely for authorized purposes.

 • Budget Control – Actual expenditures or outlays must be compared with budgeted amounts for each federal award.
 Procedures shall be developed to establish determination for allowability of costs for federal funds.